NHS-South-Central-and-West/sat-hackathon-team-sigma-omega/README.md

 - Open the `hackathon.ipynb` file to begin ~~fighting for your livelihood~~ having fun!

 **The `warehouse_connection.py` file contains a template warehouse connection with `sqlalchemy` in case we need to bring in additional data.**

+## UPDATE:

+The notebook has now been annotated.
+It's probably easiest to download a copy of the updated notebook into your hackathon project folder and then run it against the same data.
+That will prevent it overwriting anything you did in your own copy of the notebook at the hackathon.